 Some of the city's own permanent works have become true emblems of Nantes, such as Les Anneaux by Daniel Buren and Patrick Bouchain adorning the Quai des Antilles, Le Bevédère de l’Hermitage by Kawamata, different artistic playgrounds : (Feydball by Barré Lambot architects, Ping Pong Park by Laurent Perbos, l’Arbre à basket by A/LTA, On va marcher sur la lune by Detroit Architectes and Bruno Peinado, La colline by Appelle-moi Papa)

-The Voyage à Nantes also extends outside the city limits, into the vineyards from Nantes to Clisson, and along the ‘Course Estuaire’ which offers cruises from Nantes to the port of Saint-Nazaire.
-During the crossing, you can admire works by international artists creating a dialogue with the landscape.
+Take advantage of the Voyage à Nantes to discover the city's surroundings, notably by following the different stages of the Voyage dans le vignoble, from Nantes to Clisson, or the Estuaire route, which offers cruises from Nantes to the port of Saint-Nazaire.
+During the crossing, you can admire the works of internationally renowned artists in dialogue with the landscape.